 It is the responsibility of each employee to promptly notify the City of any changes in personal data.
-Each employee maintains current and accurate information on file with his/her respective department director.
-Personal mailing addresses, telephone numbers, number and names of dependents, individuals to be contacted if emergency occurs, educational accomplishments, and other such status reports should be accurate and current. -
+Each employee maintains current and accurate information on file with his/her respective Department Director.
+Personal mailing addresses, telephone numbers, number and names of dependents, individuals to be contacted if emergency occurs, educational accomplishments, and other such status reports should be accurate and current.

-If and when any personal data has changed, the employee must notify the Director of Administrative Services Assistant City Manager, and his/her own department director.
-Notification should be made when possible.
+If any personal data has changed, the employee must notify the Assistant City Manager, and his/her own Department Director.